bimdata/python-api-client/docs/CollaborationApi.md

 # **update_group_folder**
 > GroupFolder update_group_folder(cloud_pk, folder_pk, id, project_pk)

-Update the permission of a group on a folder
+Update the permission of a group on a folder.
+When propagate is set to True, the permission of all children in the folder will be updated.

  Update the permission of a group on a folder.
-Permissions choices are : ``` 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE ``` When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
-In this case, if the updated permission is the same as the previously modified child's, the child will lose its \"independence\" and follow the parent's future permission when it is modified again.
+Permissions choices are : ``` 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRITE, None: Default value (See the default_permission field of the folder) ``` When propagate is set to True, the permission of all children in the folder will be updated.
 Required scopes: org:manage

 ### Example